rajbirjohar/Nexus/README.md

     - Makes our landing page special with animated images.
 - react-dropzone
     - Allows users to submit images.
+- date-fns
+    - Allows us to use the timestone (correctly).

 ### Python Script